 - 2 slices rustic artisan bread such as levain, sourdough, or white

-- 2 slices Italian-style Fontina cheese (preferably Fontina Val d’Aosta)
+- 1 ½ ounces (42 grams) Italian-style Fontina cheese, thinly sliced (preferably Fontina Val d’Aosta)

 Instructions

-- In a small bowl, stir together the butter and garlic powder until well blended.
+- In a small bowl, stir together the butter and garlic powder until combined.

 - Spread the garlic butter on one side of each bread slice, dividing it evenly.
 Place both slices, buttered-side down, on a clean cutting board.
 Spread the tapenade on one slice and the pesto on the other.
 Layer the fontina, tomato slices, and mozzarella on top of the tapenade.
 Finish with the pesto bread, buttered-side up.

-- Using a wide spatula, place the sandwich in the pan, cover, and cook until the bottom is nicely browned, about 4 minutes.
-Turn and cook until the second side is browned and the cheese is melted, about 4 minutes longer.
+- Heat a medium nonstick skillet over medium-low heat.
+Using a wide spatula, place the sandwich in the pan, cover, and cook until the bottom is nicely browned, about 6 to 8 minutes.
+Turn and cook until the second side is browned and the cheese is melted, about 4 to 6 minutes longer.

 - Cut the sandwich in half, if desired, and serve immediately.